hughgoodbody/VulcanConnect2025-09/README.md

 ## Configuration

-Set the following environment variables (or define them in a `.env` file) to connect to Onshape:
+Set the following environment variables (or define them in a `.env` file at the project root) to connect to Onshape.
+You can copy `.env.example` to `.env` and fill in your values:

 - `ONSHAPE_ACCESS_KEY` and `ONSHAPE_SECRET_KEY` for authenticated requests.
 - `ONSHAPE_BASE_URL` if you are not using `https://cad.onshape.com`.